dicecoin-project/dicewallet/README.md

 ## Bitcore Wallet Service

-Copay depends on  Bitcore Wallet Service (BWS) for blockchain information, networking and copayer synchronization.
+DiceWallet depends on  Bitcore Wallet Service (BWS) for blockchain information, networking and copayer synchronization.
 BWS can be run within minutes or you can use a public instance.
 Switch between BWS instances is very simple and can be done with a click from Copay.
 BWS also allows Copay to interoperate with others wallet like Bitcore-Wallet CLI https://github.com/bitpay/bitcore-wallet

 ## Tests